-Hauser & Wirth is thrilled to announce the opening of its new building on 2 May, 2020, designed by Selldorf Architects, at 542 West 22nd Street in the West Chelsea Arts District.
+Hauser & Wirth is thrilled to announce the opening of its new building in fall 2020, designed by Selldorf Architects, at 542 West 22nd Street in the West Chelsea Arts District.

 Selldorf Architects has collaborated with Hauser & Wirth on its spaces internationally since the founding of the gallery in 1992.
 Earlier projects have involved the adaptive reuse of an existing building – the former Roxy roller rink on West 18th Street and an historic Upper East Side townhouse in New York City, a former brewery complex in Zurich, a landmarked bank building in London, an abandoned historic flour mill in downtown Los Angeles.
 In each location, the goal is always to create strong, well-proportioned spaces that place the art on view at the forefront of the visitor’s experience.
 Selldorf’s latest project with Hauser & Wirth on West 22nd Street in Chelsea is the first purpose-built, ground-up building for the gallery.
 Here, the goal is again to create a distinctive space that puts visitors in direct contact with art.
 Beautifully articulated, variously scaled volumes of space throughout the 36,000 square foot structure feature natural light and flexible configurations.